pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

     * If your Kubernetes version >= v1.16:

-        1. If upgrading Operator from v1.2.x or older to v1.3.x or later, you need to execute the following command to create the new TidbNGMonitoring CRD.
-If upgrading Operator from v1.3.x or later, you can skip this step.
+        1. If you upgrade TiDB Operator from v1.2.x or earlier versions to v1.3.x or later versions, you need to execute the following command to create the new TidbNGMonitoring CRD.
+If you upgrade TiDB Operator from v1.3.x or later versions, you can skip this step.

             {{< copyable "shell-regular" >}}